 College of Communication > Faculty & Staff > Faculty A-Z > Robert Pigott

 His final role for the BBC was as health correspondent, and since leaving the BBC Pigott has pursued his interest in preventive health and chronic disease.
 He built on his bachelor’s degree in natural sciences from Cambridge University with a master’s in clinical and public health nutrition from the Division of Medicine at University College London, a world-leading center of medical research.
-His dissertation was on the role of omega 3 fatty acids in inflammation.
+His dissertation was on the role of omega-3 fatty acids in inflammation.

-Pigott likes to spend spare time travelling – especially to remote places – and cooking.
+Pigott likes to spend spare time traveling – especially to remote places – and cooking.
 He likes photography and wildlife, is a chess player, and, when in the UK, practices the old English art of church bell-ringing, or campanology.